cmaolin23/Code-for-SD/README.md

 * Logs training progress and results per query node
 * Saves model checkpoints and final diversity metrics
 * Summary statistics include total diversity increase and runtime

+### Data Preprocessing

+The original graph is provided as an edge list and is first converted into an undirected graph.
+For each node, we analyze the connectivity of its neighbor-induced subgraph and count the number of connected components.
+Nodes with at least 20 neighbors and at least 2 connected components among their neighbors are selected as query nodes.
+The selected query nodes are then randomly split into training and testing sets with an 80/20 ratio.